-This is a desk-based archaeological assessment and includes a collation of existing written and graphic information to identify the likely archaeological potential of the proposed rehabilitation area There are no known items of archaeological heritage in the rehabilitation area.
-The proposed rehabilitation will have no impact on any known archaeological material in the application area or the vicinity.
+This is a desk-based archaeological assessment and includes a collation of existing written and graphic information to identify the likely archaeological potential of the proposed rehabilitation area There is no known in situ archaeological material in Clynan Bog.
+Several archaeological finds from the bog have been reported to the National Museum of Ireland.
 Should any previously unknown archaeological material be uncovered during the rehabilitation works, it should be avoided and reported to the Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland.